Dr. Sheila Maynard, Deaf Psychology Associate, offers therapy for depression, trauma, anxiety, and identity challenges.

 (she, her, hers)

-Sheila has five years of experience working with children, adolescents, families, and adults.
-Her expertise lies in addressing challenges related to depression, anxiety, and trauma and navigating identity development and life changes.
-She provides client-centered care, intending to support a collaborative therapeutic space tailored to each client's needs.
+Sheila has five years of experience working with children, adolescents, adults, and families.
+Her clinical focus includes depression, anxiety, trauma, identity development, and life transitions.
+She provides client-centered care, supporting a collaborative therapeutic process tailored to each individual’s needs.

-Sheila is currently accepting clients from District of Columbia (DC).
+Sheila is currently accepting clients in the District of Columbia and Maryland.

 SPECIALTIES

 Sheila is trained in several evidence-based treatments, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent-Child Interaction Therapy (PCIT), and Sensory Motor Arousal Regulation Treatment (SMART).
-Sheila also uses Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT) techniques into her work.
+She also integrates Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT) techniques into her work.

 EDUCATION

-• Doctor of Philosophy in Clinical Psychology (APA Accredited), Gallaudet University, Washington, DC
+• Doctor of Philosophy (PhD) in Clinical Psychology (APA-Accredited), Gallaudet University, Washington, DC

-• Master of Art in Clinical Psychology, Gallaudet University, Washington, DC
+• Master of Arts in Clinical Psychology, Gallaudet University, Washington, DC

-• Bachelor of Science in Psychology (Magna Cum Laude Honors), Rochester Institute of Technology
+• Bachelor of Science in Psychology, magna cum laude, Rochester Institute of Technology

 CONTACT US